KusionStack/kuperator/README.md

 ## Key features

-KusionStack Operating collaborates with various KusionStack components to achieve the following features, streamlining application operations when developing platform based on Kubernetes:
+KusionStack Operating collaborates with various KusionStack components to achieve the following features, streamlining application operations when developing platforms based on Kubernetes:

 * Advanced workloads